 Andy studied archaeology at Cardiff University where he gained his PhD in 2010.
-Before joining Christ Church he worked in commercial archaeology and lectured at Cardiff University.
 An active field archaeologist, his research interests focus upon early medieval Wales and western Britain.
 He is an active field archaeologist and has published numerous articles and reviews, and is currently writing a book on the kingdoms of southern Britain to AD 700.
-In his free time Andy enjoys playing rugby, fishing, and walking Dorothy, his miniature schnauzer.
+In his free time Andy enjoys playing rugby, fishing, and walking Dorothy the miniature schnauzer.

 Research and knowledge exchange

 Andy’s research focuses upon early medieval western Britain.
 He has active fieldwork projects in South Wales, and has particular interests in the Roman to early medieval transition, Christianity and conversion, settlement and landscape, and power and kingship.
 Current research projects include:

 Manifestations of Empire: Palaeoenvironmental Analysis and the End of Roman Britain (with Prof Stephen Rippon, University of Exeter), funded by the AHRC